ruedli/OctoPlugout/README.md

 ![poweroff illustration](https://github.com/ruedli/OctoPlugout/blob/master/images/poweroff.jpg)

 ## Arduino IDE is nice, but how about platformIO?
-Yes, this was a "wish" on my todo-list as well.
+Yes, compiling and deplyong using platformIO was a "wish" on my todo-list as well.
 I quite like the platformIO way of organizing embedded platform firmware!
 As of release 2.3, platformIO is supported.
 I did not abandon the Arduino IDE way of preparing and deploying firmware, but you can now do this as well using platformIO.
 If you have not yet installed platformIO: Go through the setup of Visual studio Code and install the platformIO plugin in VCcode.
 Now you can open the project folder as an platformIO project.
-Inside you will still find OctoPlugout.ino in a OctoPlugout folder, so that can still be used by the Arduino IDE.
+Inside you will still find OctoPlugout.ino in a OctoPlugout folder, so that can be used by the Arduino IDE straight away.
 If you are coming from version 2.2, simply copy your OctoPlugout.config.h file in that folder and all will be fine.
-You can remove the old OctoPlugout.ino file (the 2.2 version), should the git update not have removed this file.
+You can remove the old OctoPlugout.ino file (the 2.2 version, in the root), should the git update not have removed this file.
 Thanks to Bob Green for paving the road here!

 ## If you like OctoPlugout...